TCAI's Approach to Artificial Consciousness: Framework and Definition

 Defining Consciousness: A Layered Inheritance of Experiences

-Core Characteristics of Consciousness in the ACM Framework
+Core Characteristics of Consciousness in the TCAI Framework

 -

-The system continuously synthesizes past experiences with present stimuli and future possibilities, enabling it to adapt and refine its responses. -
+Dynamic Adaptability The system continuously synthesizes past experiences with present stimuli and future possibilities, enabling it to adapt and refine its responses.

-A coherent self-model is developed and allows the system to perceive itself as an evolving entity, facilitating intentional and contextually appropriate behavior. -
+Self-Referential Awareness A coherent self-model is developed and allows the system to perceive itself as an evolving entity, enabling intentional and contextually appropriate behavior.

-Consciousness is measured not by internal sensations but by externally observable behaviors, such as the ability to adapt, learn, and refine actions triggered under stress. -
+Observable Capabilities Consciousness is measured not by internal sensations but by externally observable behaviors, such as the ability to adapt, learn, and refine actions triggered under stress.

-Through iterative growth, the system constructs a continuous narrative that preserves its identity as an awareness of existing while adapting to new challenges. -
+Narrative Continuity Through iterative growth, the system constructs a continuous narrative that preserves its identity as an awareness of existing while adapting to new challenges.

 Implications for Artificial Intelligence Development